The way employees learn at work is rapidly changing.

 Now, things are different—for the better.

-Individuals want to learn in ways that are customized to their interests and ambitions.
-Workers are increasingly pursuing educational opportunities outside of formal training
+Individuals want to learn in ways that are customized to their interests and career goals.
+Not only are employees increasingly pursuing educational opportunities outside of formal training, but in companies with positive learning cultures, employees are 44% more likely to showcase their strengths to stand out for future opportunities.

-All of this creates an atmosphere that is ripe for peer learning
+All of this creates an atmosphere that is ripe for peer learning.

-But we’re getting ahead of ourselves.
 In this article, we unpack the compelling benefits of peer learning and how organizations can take advantage of it.

 By the end of this article, you’ll be well-suited to start your own peer-to-peer mentorship program.